byron-goldsack/github-pr-reverser/README.md

-# GitHub PR Conversation Reverser - Edge Extension
+# GitHub PR Conversation Reverser

 A Browser extension that reverses the order of GitHub pull request conversations so the most recent comments appear at the top.
 Build primarily for Microsoft Edge, but should work with any chromium based browser that supports Manifest V3